 Anterior Placenta

-What Will My Doctor Do If I Show Signs of Placental Complications?
+What Do I Do If I Have Placental Complications?

 In the case of placental insufficiency, your doctor may recommend more frequent office visits, bed rest, education on self-monitoring for symptoms of preeclampsia, steroid injections before 34 weeks if preterm labor is a risk, or kick count records.

-If you have a placental abnormality, it is very important that your doctor educate you properly on your condition, increase monitoring in the presence of the placental abnormality, and recommend that you see a MFM specialist to receive proper care and preparation for delivery.
+If you have a placental complication, it is very important that your doctor educates you properly on your condition, increases monitoring in the presence of the placental complication, and recommends that you see a MFM specialist to receive proper care and preparation for delivery.

-All of the possible placental abnormalities can be diagnosed during prenatal care when medical practitioners conduct routine ultrasounds.
-For this reason, it is imperative that medical professionals administer ultrasounds on a regular basis and interpret them meticulously.
 If you notice any signs or symptoms of placental abnormalities, however, and feel you need to be examined via ultrasound, you have the right to request one at any point during the pregnancy.
-Because placental abnormalities are often associated with vaginal bleeding, It is especially important that any vaginal bleeding be reported to your OB/GYN immediately.
+Because placental abnormalities are often associated with vaginal bleeding, It is especially important that you report any vaginal bleeding to your OB/GYN immediately.

 Disclaimer: The information presented above is intended only to be a general educational resource.
 It is not intended to be (and should not be interpreted as) medical advice.